Draba verna: Description

-The seeds are not equipped with any sort of wind dispersal adaptation.
 In the summer months the seeds remain dormant, and they need about 3 months to after-ripen before they can germinate successfully, during which time they need 5–7 weeks of sunlight or they will not germinate well in the autumn.
 In experiments, they were found to germinate most successfully at 50% to 60% relative humidity.

 Taxonomy

 The taxonomy of the genus Draba is extraordinarily complex, particularly for Draba verna, which is sometimes treated as a whole genus (Erophila DC.) in its own right, with a number of different species and varieties listed under various treatments.
 The reason for this is that D. verna reproduces almost entirely by inbreeding (the flowers pollinating themselves immediately on opening), so a large number of genetically similar lines can be recognised.
 These lines can even have different chromosome numbers (or ploidy levels), making them less compatible with other plants even when cross-pollination does occur.
 A full list of synonyms, subspecies and varieties is given in the Brassicaceae Species Checklist.
 The account here is for Draba verna L. in its original, aggregate, sense, although D. praecox and D. majuscula can be viewed as separate species.

 The chromosome number of Draba verna (as the segregate Erophila verna (L.) DC.) is 2n = 30-46.
 If it is treated as the aggregate, then D. majuscula has 2n = 14, and D. praecox has 2n = 48-56.

+The common name "whitlowgrass" refers to an old meaning of the word, which Aulus Cornelius Celsus described as "a small piece of flesh [which] sometimes grows out from the nail, causing great pain; the Greeks call it pterygium."

-The common name "whitlowgrass" refers to a hangnail, which used to be called a whitlow, and was given because some of the leaves have a single forward-pointing tooth on one side, resembling a split fingernail.
+The leaves of whitlowgrass sometimes have a single forward-pointing tooth on one side, thus resembling this condition.
 The "grass" part of the name simply means "plant" and does not imply that it is in the botanical grasses family.
 Other common names for it include "spring draba", "shadflower", "nailwort", "vernal whitlow grass" and "early whitlow grass".